JustinCreeden/LiverPeriportalization/README.md

-## Influence of liver fibrosis on lobular zonation: replacement of pericentral by periportal features supports adaptation to repeated doses of hepatotoxic compounds
+## Influence of Liver Fibrosis on Lobular Zonation

 ### Abtract